royarijeet19/Music-store/node_calls.md

 ## cart page: delete from cart
 *frontend:* extract track_id from card class/div. remove card after response

-*backend:* remove row from cart table with key as username and value as track_id.
+*backend:* remove row from cart table with key as username and value as track_id.  {
+    "track

 use session variables to determine username.
 **input:**